gabriellemalate/gabriellemalate/README.md

 - Mock youtube site

 ### Current Studies ~
-- Python in freecodecamp
+- Diving deeper on JavaScript & polishing up for efficient code
-- Sharpening Typescript skill
+- Typescript online course
-- Integrating Bootstrap & Tailwind in projects

 ### Projects of interest ~
 - ⚗️ Self development or social impact projects that could include personality testing or some sort of resource for neurodivergence & people managing their mental health, especially mood disorders.